Reviews You Can Rely On

 Debatable style

-The Norrona Trollveggen Gore-Tex Pro Light has some of the best weather resistance that we've ever seen, coupled with a perfect fit.
-Waterproof but light Gore-Tex Pro fabric helps keep stormy weather out, and waterproof zippers and a long hem in the seat ensure that water can't penetrate to the wearer.
-The material is a bit softer than other options, but heavy-duty patches on the hood, shoulder, and forearms add durability.
-This is the most comfortable hardshell to wear, as well as the most versatile.
+The Norrona Trollveggen Gore-Tex Pro Light offers some of the best weather resistance we've ever seen, combined with a perfect fit.
+Waterproof but light Gore-Tex Pro fabric helps keep stormy weather out, and waterproof zippers and a long hem in the seat ensure that water can't creep in through vulnerable spots.
+The material is soft, but heavy-duty patches on the hood, shoulder, and forearms add durability.
+Our testers felt this was the most comfortable hardshell in our test lineup and the most versatile.

-Compared to the closest competition, this jacket is just a bit heavier and has a slightly more polarizing style.
-But, it makes up for these slight detractions with a well-tailored and athletic fit that is a pleasure to wear.
-If you are looking for the best hardshell on the market for a variety of activities, from backcountry skiing to resort skiing and even alpine climbing, the Trollveggen Pro Light is a great choice.
+The Trollveggen Pro Light is just a bit heavier and has a slightly more polarizing style than the closest competition.
+However, it makes up for these slight detractions with a well-tailored and athletic fit that is a pleasure to wear.
+If you're after the best hardshell available for a range of activities, from backcountry skiing to resort skiing and even alpine climbing, the Trollveggen Pro Light is an excellent option.
+However, if the price is more than you want to pay, check out the Patagonia Triolet, which provides impressive weather protection, especially given the price.

 Read more: Norrona Trollveggen Gore-Tex Pro Light review